 "And he's not here!
 Shouldn't that say something?!"

-Mrs. Higurashi pursed her lips.
-She wondered if her daughter really couldn't see the pain she caused this boy.
+Mrs. Higurashi pursed her lips, wondering if her daughter really couldn't see the pain she caused this boy.

 Kagome matched his anger.
 "You're the one who brought him up!"